-Latino/a Family Study Project
+Latino/a Family Studies Specialization

 Currently there is a crisis in the provision of human services in Los Angeles because of the extreme lack of available bicultural/bilingual professionals to serve our diverse Latino/a families.
-The Latino/a Family Study Project in the MFCC Department focuses on recruiting, educating and developing mental health professionals who will be able to meet the following important objectives:
+The Latino/a Family Studies Specialization in the MFCC Department focuses on recruiting, educating and developing mental health professionals who will be able to meet the following important objectives:

-Have a clear, in-depth understanding of the specific mental health needs of children and families in our Chicano/Latina communities.

-- 2. Possess the necessary cultural and cross-cultural sensitivity and clinical competence to effectively serve this varied population. - Possess the linguistic ability to serve Spanishspeaking monolingual clients and varying degrees of bilingualism within families.
+- Have a clear, in-depth understanding of the specific mental health needs of children and families in our Chicano/Latina communities. - Possess the necessary cultural and cross-cultural sensitivity and clinical competence to effectively serve this varied population. - Possess the linguistic ability to serve Spanishspeaking monolingual clients and varying degrees of bilingualism within families.

-The Latino/a Family Study Project is a full-scale M.A. in MFCC degree program with a special emphasis on the diverse mental health needs of Latino/Chicana children and families.
+The Latino/a Family Studies Specialization is a comprehensive M.A. in MFCC degree program with a special emphasis on the diverse mental health needs of Latino/Latina children and families.
 It is available in a cohort group that meets for class in a monthly, three-day weekend intensive format.
 It requires the completion of 54 semester units, a clinical training component and a bilingual language component.
 The project is designed to fully meet the academic requirements of the California Board of Behavioral Sciences for the MFT license.
 For further information please call Connie Destito, Academic Director of the MFCC Department at (626) 397-1327.